2022–23 Yale Bulldogs women's basketball team

 The 2022–23 Yale Bulldogs women's basketball team represented Yale University during the 2022–23 NCAA Division I women's basketball season.
-The Bulldogs, led by first-year head coach Dalila Eshe, played their home games at John J. Lee Amphitheater of the Payne Whitney Gymnasium as members of the Ivy League.
-They finished the season at 13–14, 7–7 in Ivy League play to finish in fifth place.
+The Bulldogs, led by first-year head coach Dalila Eshe, played their home games at John J. Lee Amphitheater of the Payne Whitney Gymnasium in New Haven, Connecticut as members of the Ivy League.
+They finished the season at 13–14, 7–7 in Ivy League play, to finish in fifth place.
 The Bulldogs failed to qualify for the Ivy League women's tournament.

 Previous season

-Yale finished the previous season 16–11, 9–5 in Ivy League play to finish in third place.
-They qualified for the 2022 Ivy League women's basketball tournament but lost to Columbia in the semifinals.
+The Bulldogs finished the 2021–22 season 16–11, 9–5 in Ivy League play, to finish in third place.
+They qualified for the Ivy League women's basketball tournament but lost to Columbia in the semifinals.